Scripture Reference: Acts 2:42-47

 - Draw a picture of a church building.
 Try one of the following:

-- Make plans for the class to serve a cup of tea after worship today.
+- Make plans for the class to serve a cup of tea to the church after worship.

 - Read the church bulletin and circle ways the church fellowships today.